 This little guy it’s an awesome way to kick off the holiday season with your little ones.
 They come to visit from the North Pole on December 1st every year until Christmas day.
 How you want to plan the arrival of the Elf is solemnly up to you, with a full North Pole breakfast or goodies.
 We arrange his arrival on Thanksgiving morning with a letter from Santa.
 On the letter we make sure that Santa request for the old toys to be placed in a box for donations.

-This year the elf arrival will be big and fun for my little one, because this might be the last year in which he will believes in Santa and the Elf.
+This year the elf arrival will be big and fun for my little one, because this might be the last year in which he believes in Santa and the Elf.
 I want to make this Holiday season memorable for the little guy.
 On Thanksgiving morning The Elf will arrive with a BIG North Pole breakfast and a gift.
 A Santa Cam will be with the Elf when he makes his arrival.
 Santa has to keep an eye on all the kids to see if they been naughty or nice.

 3. Advent Calendar